mothsART/linkmanager/README.rst

     $ sudo apt-get install redis-server git

+To enjoy "completion", you normaly should do nothing.
+A "sudo pip install" should add it automatically.
-To enjoy completion, you should put that line in your ~/.bashrc (or ~/.zshrc) :
+Otherwise, just put that line in your ~/.bashrc (or ~/.zshrc) :

 .. code:: bash